KippAD/easy-outdoor-co/README.md

 - **Stock Notification** - Another intended feature was an email sent to the user of when stock comes back into the store of a specific item.
 The user would be able to opt in to this from the product detail.
 This feature was not added as others were prioritized to meet the deadline.

+- **Womens Section** - Currently the site only stocks men's clothes.
+A future development could be to add women's stock and the corresponding size models.

 ## **Testing**

 ### **Testing User Stories**